cleifwork/GCONNECT/docs/readme.txt

 3. ** OMADA CLOUD CONTROLLER ACCOUNT
-   **NOTES: Not tested using SDN Controller and OC200.
+    * NOTES: Not tested using SDN Controller and OC200.
             But if the exported vouchers (.csv) has the same format as the Cloud Controller it should still work.

-   3.1  Login to your Omada Cloud Controller: https://omada.tplinkcloud.com/ 3.2  Launch your Controller
+   3.1  Login to your Omada Cloud Controller => https://omada.tplinkcloud.com/
+   3.2  Launch your Controller
    3.3  Go to Settings (Global)
         3.3.1  Select Export Data